 7. The Way Back

-That being said, the return leg is spectacular and far more entertaining than your usual out and back hike!
+That being said, the return leg of The Narrows is still spectacular and far more entertaining than your usual out and back hike!

 Zion Narrows Hiking Quick Tips